 "Modular homes are temporary structures"

-Fact: Modular homes achieve 50-100+ year lifespans—identical to traditional construction.
-The UK's BOPAS certification validates 60-year minimum durability.
+Fact: Modular homes are engineered for 80+ year lifespans -- identical to traditional construction in legal classification and building-code treatment.
 They are classified as real property and subject to the same building codes.

 "Modular homes all look the same"